prophesee-ai/prophesee_ros_wrapper/README.md

 First of all, retrieve and compile [OpenEB](https://github.com/prophesee-ai/openeb).

-If you want to use the ROS wrapper with live Prophesee cameras, then install Prophesee plugins as described in [Prophesee documentation](https://docs.prophesee.ai/stable/installation/linux_open_from_source.html).
+Install a plugin for your camera (plugins for Prophesee cameras are included in OpenEB starting from v3.0.0.

-Then, compile the wrapper code:
+Then, compile the package:

   * Clone the source code to your catkin workspace ([create a workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace), if needed)